 Michael Sejr Schlichtkrull

-My research is focused on automated reasoning over retrieved evidence, especially for fact-checking and problems with similarly complex epistemology.
+I am a lecturer at Queen Mary University of London.
+My research is focused on automated reasoning (by LLMs and other NLP models) over retrieved evidence, especially for fact-checking and problems with similarly complex epistemology.
 I am also very interested in modeling structured data sources, such as knowledge graphs, tables, or parse trees.
 I study technologies that improve the way we interact with information, whether that is through question answering systems that allow us to interrogate data, or fact-checking systems that help us reason about the evidential support for data.

 Want to get in touch?